U.S. Congressmember Geraldine A. Ferraro

 Spitzer, Edolphus Towns, Peter A. Vallone Sr., Anthony D. Weiner, Betsy McCaughey, Eric

-Schneiderman, Jim LaRocca, H. Carl McCall, Catherine Abate, Sandra Frankel, Oliver Koppell, Evan Davos, Esq., Christine
+Schneiderman, Jim LaRocca, H. Carl McCall, Catherine Abate, Sandra Frankel, Oliver Koppell, Evan Davis, Esq., Christine

-With 24 of 25 candidates participating, the exciting four-hour
+Geraldine"!
+With 24 of 25 candidates participating, the exciting

 event turned out to be the largest candidates' forum in the